George-Horus/AgriMapper_by_ZYH/README.md

 ## Overview

-CPAM was developed entirely in Python.
+AgriMapper was developed entirely in Python.
 Its front-end interactive interface is built using **Gradio**, offering a modular architecture suitable for various analytical workflows.

 The software integrates a variety of Python libraries, including:

 - **SciPy** for data computation
 - **Rasterio** for handling remote sensing imagery
 - **Scikit-learn** for training machine learning models
-- **TensorFlow** for developing deep learning models
+- **Pytorch** for developing deep learning models

 ---

-CPAM encompasses five core components:
+AgriMapper encompasses five core components:

 1. Data preprocessing
 2. Vegetation index calculation